RedisLabs/spark-redis/README.md

 The above example demonstrates storing data in Redis in a Sorted Set.
 The `zsetRDD` in the example should contain pairs of members and their scores, whereas `zsetName` is the name for that key.

+## Contributing

+You're encouraged to contribute to the open source Spark-Redis project.
+There are two ways you can do so.

+### Issues

+If you encounter an issue while using the Spark-Redis library, please report it at the project's [issues tracker](https://github.com/RedisLabs/spark-redis/issues).

+### Pull request

+Code contributions to the Spark-Redis project can be made using [pull requests](https://github.com/RedisLabs/spark-redis/pulls).
+To submit a pull request:

+ 1. Fork this project.
+ 2. Make and commit your changes.
+ 3. Submit your changes as a pull request.

 ## License

 Spark-Redis is provided under the [3-Clause BSD License](http://opensource.org/licenses/BSD-3-Clause).